sakethdonepudi/RealEstate420/README.md

 ## 🤝 Contributing
  Contributions are welcome!
 Feel free to fork the repo and submit pull requests.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## 💬 Contact

 Got questions?
 Reach out to Saketh at [sakethdonepud08@gmail.com].